 Steps 12 – 14: Add your webinar to WordPress (or other CMS you’re using)

-Now go to WordPress and create a new page or port and call it Webinar – or whatever – I use to change the name of this page based on the name of the webinar I am organising.
+Now go to WordPress and create a new page or port and call it Webinar – or whatever – I use to change the name of this page based on the name of the webinar I am organizing.
 Paste the embed code you copied in the previous step and paste it into the page.
 In some cases, depending on what type of CMS you’re using, you might need to change the editor to HTML.
-If you’re using WordPress with Guttemberg, just paste the code, the editor will identify the html and create an HTML block.
+If you’re using WordPress with Guttemberg, just paste the code, the editor will identify the HTML and create an HTML block.

 In my case, the webinar page looks now like this:

 Notice that, on the bottom right I have a notice that the webinar will be live in 5 hours – that’s how the date for the webinar is used.

 Set The Autoplay For The Webinar